 What I Do Not Eat

-I'm severely intolerant to wheat, all gluten containing products, peanuts and especially dairy.
-All of these foods give me serve diarrhea, bloating, cramps, and pimples… which means they inflame my gut and disrupt my gut and microbiomes.
+I'm quite intolerant to wheat, all gluten containing products, peanuts and especially dairy.
+All of these foods give me diarrhea, bloating, cramps, and pimples… which means they inflame my gut and disrupt my gut and skin microbiomes.
 These are food intolerances that I recently found out run in my family.
 An Inflamed gut exacerbates skin issues because when your gut is inflamed you cannot properly digest food, absorb nutrients, and expel waste.
 I also stray away from all cane sugar.
 Sometimes I’ll have a piece of organic chocolate or a GF vegan muffin from my favorite vegan place in Baton Rouge, but when I eat things sweetened with cane sugar I get pimples all over my chest and back… so I don’t eat it on a regular basis.
 I stay away from processed foods, and I always remember to just eat real food.